kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-4-media-journalism.md

 ---
-title: 'Civil War for Truth: Media and Journalism'
+title: "Civil War for Truth: Media and Journalism"
 date: 2022-06-27T07:00:00+02:00
 author: Stefan Imhoff
 description: This is the fourth part of a seven-part series that